 The final, but perhaps most important, step is dissemination.
 Research findings and new developments need to be communicated and critically reviewed and discussed with colleagues at conferences to ensure credibility of findings and to improve our treatment programs.
-As international conferences are expensive, we can only rarely visit these.
+As international conferences are expensive, we rarely visit these.
 We are considerate with donations and federal money and thus adhere to corresponding guidelines (e.g., hotels with reduced rates, economy class for train/ flight).
 We also aim to publish all materials free of charge, which includes providing Open Access publication of research articles, for which fees often start at 1000 Euros.

 Your donation – of any size – is essential to our work and will help to improve the lives of many individuals suffering from mental illness.
-If you are interested in what we are doing and if you like to support us, please visit our research pages or contact us directly via contact form.
+If you are interested in what we are doing and would like to support us, please visit our research pages or contact us directly via contact form.

 One of our employees performing Metacognitive Training (MCT)

 Reference/Reason for Payment line (this is crucial to ensure that your donation reaches us): 0470/001 (you can also indicate to which specific project you are donating, for example "0470/001 MCT")